Notched sticks to calculators: the history of counting machines

-A heterodox take on the prehistory, the golden years, and the future of calculators.
+A heterodox take on the prehistory, the golden years, and the future of general-purpose calculating aids.

 I find it difficult to talk about the history of the computer.
 The actual record is dreadfully short: almost nothing of consequence happened before the year 1935.
 We keep looking for a better story, but we inevitably end up grasping at straws.